 Collier State Park

 Collier Memorial State Park in Chiloquin is another outdoor haven, on the banks of the Williamson River and Spring Creek.
-It’s home to a primitive horse camp, trails, two day-use areas, a campground (temporarily closed due to wildfire damage), a relocated pioneer village and one of the state’s largest outdoor museums of historic logging equipment, housing items dating back to the 1880s.
-When visiting this area, please be respectful to Tribes by leaving the area cleaner than you found it and never removing artifacts from the site.
-Look for interpretive signs on-site about the Tribal significance of the area.
+It’s home to a primitive horse camp, trails, two day-use areas, a campground, a relocated pioneer village and one of the state’s largest outdoor museums of historic logging equipment, housing items dating back to the 1880s.
+When visiting this area, please be respectful to tribes by leaving the area cleaner than you found it and never removing artifacts from the site.
+Look for interpretive signs on-site about the tribal significance of the area.

 If you’re a fan of exploring museums on your travels, Klamath Falls is home to the Favell Museum and the Klamath County Museum, both rich sites of regional history and culture.
 The Favell Museum was founded and dedicated to preserving and sharing Indigenous history of the Americas, with an emphasis on the Klamath Tribes and nearby Shasta Tribe.
 Visitors can see thousands of Native American artifacts like tools and intricate beadwork, and get a glimpse of how Indigenous communities lived precolonization.

 The Klamath County Museum provides insight into the Modoc War, during which 55 Modoc warriors resisted the violent encroachment of white settlers in the area from 1872 to 1873.
 You can download a free Modoc War audio tour to listen to as you travel throughout the area.
 The tour is narrated by Cheewa James, great-granddaughter of Modoc warrior Shkeitko, also known as Shacknasty Jim.
 The museum also hosts fascinating exhibits about the geology, local fauna and wildlife of the Klamath Basin.